Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Estimation of Locking and Functional-Community Detection Using the Dynamic-Mode Decomposition

 We also see that ${\bf C}^{\text{o}}$ is symmetric.
 Using a threshold of $C_{\text{cr}}\in (0,1)$, we construct graphs of the strongest interactions by generating an associated adjacency matrix ${\bf A}^{(\text{md})}(t_{i},t_{f})$ with elements

-The fact that ${\bf C}^{\text{o}}$ is symmetric implies that ${\bf A}^{(\text{md})}(t_{i},t_{f})$ is symmetric and thus that its associated graph is undirected.
-In a given time interval, we define subsets of the oscillators to belong to a ``community'' if they are a part of the same connected component in this graph.
+Because ${\bf C}^{\text{o}}$ is symmetric, it is also true that ${\bf A}^{(\text{md})}(t_{i},t_{f})$ is symmetric and thus that its associated graph is undirected.
+In a given time interval, we define subsets of the oscillators to belong to a ``community'' if they are a part of the same connected component of this graph.

 We expand on this notion of community to track the merging, separation, formation, and dissolution of communities over time.
 This adds then to a growing body of literature on detecting communities in time-varying networks; see, for example, \cite{palla2007,mucha, bassett2013, holme}.
 We separate a fixed time interval $[t_{i},t_{f}]$ into $n_{w}$ subintervals $\left\{I_{j}\right\}_{j=1}^{n_{w}}$ of equal length.
 We also generate $n_{w}-1$ equally spaced intervals $\left\{\tilde{I}_{j}\right\}_{j=1}^{n_{w}-1}$ that connect the midpoints of the $I_{j}$ intervals.
-We order these intervals to give us a total of $2n_{w}-1$ intervals $\bar{I}_{j}$ such that
+We order these intervals to give a total of $2n_{w}-1$ intervals $\bar{I}_{j}$ such that

 With this construction, our collection of intervals overlaps in time.
 We generate a sequence of communities using the sequence

 of adjacency matrices.
 We use overlapping time intervals to help ensure some continuity of the communities from one interval to the next.
 See \cite{porter4} for further exploration of this issue.